 If a child does accidentally swallow or inhale a large amount of water, he or she will cough quite a bit and it will be obvious there is a problem.
 It could even appear like the child is choking on water.

-Dr. Levasseur said, “That’s when you need to bring the child to the emergency center right away.
-We will examine your child and order appropriate tests.”
+Dr. Levasseur said, “If you think that your child has choked on water and they are having trouble breathing that’s when you need to bring the child to the emergency center right away.
+We will examine your child and might even order a chest x-ray.”